dashingzombie/insectclassifiers/index.md

 >Processing Time:

 Current implementation is computationally intensive.

 >Anatomy Complexity:

->Capturing the intricate and fine texture of insect anatomy pose a challenge for the model.
+Capturing the intricate and fine texture of insect anatomy poses a significant challenge for the model due to the complexity of the data.
+To address this challenge effectively, it's important to gain a deeper understanding of how the framework handles more complex data structures.
+By comprehensively understanding the framework's capabilities and limitations in processing intricate details, we can develop approaches to create better datasets tailored to the specific nuances of insect anatomy.